How the Unified Interface for Dynamics 365 Customer Engagement (CRM) Adapts to Mobile Capabilities

 In order to support mobile devices, companies would often need to develop separate solutions for laptops, tablets, and phones.
 In some situations, they would even need to develop multiple versions for different device manufacturers, giving each solution a tailored interface for the size of the device.
 This was often very timely and costly to build.
-With the Unified Interface, screens are now fully responsive, and it can be built once and function across any device with any size screen.
+With Unified Interface Dynamics 365, screens are now fully responsive, and it can be built once and function across any device with any size screen.

 Microsoft has not only made their product responsive across devices, but fully responsive on the size of a browser window as well.
 This is incredibly helpful as you can simulate different size devices on certain browsers.
 On Chrome, this is done by opening the dev tools (F12) and using “Toggle device toolbar” (Ctrl + Shift + M).